-- Email absence notes to jordan.sutton@houstonisd.org no later than 3 days after the absence. - Student, parent, or guardian may bring an excuse note to the attendance office no later than 3 days after the absence. - Fax note Attn: Jordan Sutton or Attendance Office at 713-917-3555 no later than 3 days after the absence,
+- Email absence notes to anett.hollossy@houstonisd.org no later than 3 days after the absence. - Student, parent, or guardian may bring an excuse note to the attendance office no later than 3 days after the absence. - Fax note Attn: Anett Hollossy at 713-556-7876 no later than 3 days after the absence,